Medical physiology and therapeutics

-A good number of students commit to scientific careers in areas as varied as medicine, NHS Scientific Training Programme, midwifery, phlebotomy, radiography, pharmaceutical sales and healthcare advisor.
+A good number of students commit to scientific careers in areas as varied as medicine, NHS Scientific Training Programme, midwifery, phlebotomy, radiography, pharmaceutical sales, perfusionist, physicians associate, quality assurance, laboratory work, university administration and healthcare advisor.

 The degree also equips you to look for employment outside of healthcare and you could consider work as diverse as social work, law, finance, sales, public relations, marketing, market research and teaching, amongst others.
 In order to pursue some careers you may have to undertake further study and develop specialist skills and knowledge.

 What skills will I gain during my degree?